Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

    - Type a key description (of instance `app secret`),
    - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
    - When you press the **Add** button, the key value will be displayed, copy, and save the value in a safe location.
-   - You'll need this key later to configure the project in Visual Studio.
+   - You'll need this key later to configure the project.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
 1. Select the **API permissions** section
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read** and **offline_access**.
 Use the search box if necessary.
-   - Select the **Add permissions** button it, users will be presented a consent screen enabling them to consent to using the web api.
+   - Select the **Add permissions** button.
 1. Select the **Expose an API** section, and:
+   - Click **Set** next to the Application ID URI to generate a URI that is unique for this app (in the form of `api://{clientId}`).
    - Select **Add a scope**
-   - Change the Application ID URI to the **https** pattern, [check AzureADandPersonalMicrosoftAccount restrictions](https://docs.microsoft.com/en-us/azure/active-directory/develop/supported-accounts-validation), (https://{tenant-domain}/{app-name}) and select **Save and Continue**.
    - Enter the following parameters
      - for **Scope name** use `access_as_user`
      - Keep **Admins and users** for **Who can consent**